Orbital stability of the black soliton for the quintic Gross-Pitaevskii equation: Introduction

-\begin{remark} Since $-\phi_0$ is a stationary solution of \eqref{5gp}, $-\phi_0$ is also orbitally stable.
-The proof of its orbital stability takes place by resorting essentially to similar arguments to those already used for the $\phi_0$ solution.
-The main ingredient is the use of the associated family of complex dark profiles $\phi_c$ whose real parts are odd functions with respect to the speed $c$ and are laterally approximated to the stationary black solution, as shown in \eqref{darkApprox}. \end{remark}
+\begin{remark} The main ingredient in the orbital stability proof is the use of the associated family of complex dark profiles $\phi_c$ whose real parts are odd functions with respect to the speed $c$ and are laterally approximated to the stationary black solution when ${c\to 0}$, as shown in \eqref{darkApprox}. \end{remark}

-Note that as we said before, the orbital stability of black solitons (stationary kinks) for defocusing NLS with a general $C^2$ nonlinearity is covered in the pioneer work of Chiron \cite[Theorem 24]{Chiron-2013}.
-Besides that, our motivation to deal with the orbital stability of black solitons with this particular quintic nonlinearity comes firstly from the physical relevance that this model has in quantum gases as we said above.
-We were also motivated to prove this orbital stability result without resorting to a hydrodynamical formulation because, this approach only describes non-vanishing solutions, and therefore excluding the black soliton solution.
+Our motivation to deal with the orbital stability of black solitons with this particular quintic nonlinearity {(note that the cubic GP case was approached in \cite{G-Smets})} comes firstly from the physical relevance that this model has in quantum gases as we said above.
+We were also motivated to prove this orbital stability result getting rid of a hydrodynamical formulation because, this approach only describes non-vanishing solutions, and therefore excluding the black soliton solution.
 From a specific mathematical point of view, we avoid technical issues coming from the non integrable character of the model and therefore not being allowed to use classical integrability methods.

-Therefore, the main goal of this paper is to revisit the orbital stability of black solitons (i.e. stationary kinks) getting rid of the hydrodynamical formulation.
-In particular and as a wished consequence, this makes possible to pave the technical approach to study the asymptotic stability of the black soliton, in the same way as it was previously done by Gravejat-Smets \cite{G-Smets} for the simplest case of the cubic GP.

-More specifically, our proof establishes the coercivity of the functional $Q_c[\zf]$, when the function $\zf$ satisfies suitable orthogonality conditions and well adapted to this specific quintic nonlinearity.
+More specifically, our proof establishes the coercivity of the functional $Q_c[\zf]$ \eqref{Qc}, when the function $\zf$ satisfies suitable orthogonality conditions well adapted to this specific quintic nonlinearity.
 These orthogonality conditions are guaranteed by the introduction of modulation parameters (see Proposition \ref{prop2a}) and needed to perturb a stationary object as the black soliton of the quintic GP.
 This approach has the advantage to show a better control on the perturbation with respect to the black soliton.
-Such a control is very useful in order to tackle the asymptotic stability of the black soliton, problem which is currently in advance.